Bylaws of the

 reputation.

-Membership.
-Rounds in circulation when there is a change in Voting membership
+Change in Membership.
+Rounds in circulation when there is a change in

-shall automatically be rerouted to and completed by the new Voting Member(s),
+membership shall automatically be rerouted to and completed by the new

-unless Validation Forms for these records have already been submitted to, or received by, the
+have already been submitted to, or received by, the Secretary.

-Secretary tabulates the votes for each round upon its completion.
+Tabulation.
+The Secretary tabulates the votes for each round upon its

-First Circulation.
-Following a record's first circulation, a record is
+(a) First Circulation.
+Following a record's first circulation, a

-considered accepted if it receives seven "Accept Identification and
+record is considered accepted if it receives nine "Accept Identification

-Origin" votes (=7-0).
-A record is considered rejected if it receives seven
+and Origin" votes (=9-0).
+A record is considered rejected if it receives

-reject (identification or origin) votes.
-The record is also considered rejected
+nine reject (identification or origin) votes.
+The record is also considered

-if it receives six reject votes and one "accept without comment
+rejected if it receives eight reject votes and one "accept without comment

 vote."
 Although no supporting